 But before you even consider negotiating, you need to make sure you know why you’re asking for a discount.
 Plus, you need to know how to approach the conversation so you can come out a winner.

 Successfully negotiating your rent means more than just smaller monthly payments.
 Here are some serious benefits to paying lower rent for the same location and quality.

 More money in your pocket means more financial freedom.
 If you can negotiate $100 off your rent every month,you’ll keep $1200 more in your pocket every year.
 That’s money you can save, invest, or use to pamper yourself.

 Negotiated Rent Gives Your Place More Value

-When you negotiate your rent in Chicago, you get a better deal.
+When you negotiate your rent, you get a better deal.
 As a result, you’ll appreciate the place a bit more if it’s less strain on your wallet.